Predicting the Understandability of Computational Notebooks through Code Metrics Analysis: Evaluations

 According to the SHAP chart, the next most important features in determining CU are a script-based metric and four notebook-based metrics as follows: \begin{itemize} \item \textbf{Number of blank lines of code (BLC)}, which is related to notebook code, has a negative impact on CU. \item \textbf{Visualization data types (VDT)}, which is related to code cell output, has a positive impact on CU. \item \textbf{Number of executed cells (EC)}, which is related to code cell output, has a positive impact on CU. \item \textbf{Number of H1 tags in markdown headlines (H1)}, which is related to markdown cells, has a positive impact on CU. \item \textbf{Number of lines of markdown cells (LMC)}, which is related to markdown cells, has a positive impact on CU. \end{itemize}

 We continued to investigate the impact of each group or subgroup of code metrics on code comprehensibility.
 The results of this investigation are provided in \tabref{metrics_impact}.
-As evident, notebook-based metrics are more effective on their own compared to script-based metrics.
-Moreover, within the category of script-based metrics, basic and halstead metrics demonstrate greater effectiveness.
+This analysis aimed to determine which algorithm can best assess code understandability with the highest accuracy for each group of code metrics.
+The findings reveal that notebook-based metrics are more effective on their own compared to script-based metrics.
+Furthermore, within the category of script-based metrics, basic and Halstead metrics exhibit greater effectiveness.